Tomas-Li/Mybrary/Readme.md

-## Mybrary - Full backend bookstore applicatoin!
+## Mybrary - Full backend bookstore application!

 Mybrary is a bookstore application that works everything on the backend.
 - Designed in a Node-Express environment